Cho Ren Sha 68K: Development

 Koichi Yoshida developed Cho Ren Sha 68K for the X68000.
 Late in the computer's lifespan, guidebooks about its hardware helped grow its doujin and freeware scenes.

 Cho Ren Sha 68K was created by designer, programmer, and artist Koichi "Famibe no Yosshin" Yoshida.
 Yoshida began his video game programming career in his teens with a Family BASIC borrowed from a friend.
 He spent six years using Family BASIC and submitted several shooter game programs to the Japanese publication Micom BASIC Magazine.
-These included Metal!
-Itō (Note: メタルさ！伊藤 (Metaru sa!
+These included Metalu!
+Itou (Note: メタルさ！伊藤 (Metarusa!
 Itō)) (1990), V5 Denden (Note: V5電電 (V5 Denden)) (1991), and Zacner II (Note: ザクナーII (Zakunā II)) (1993).
 In 1993, Yoshida started developing the game by establishing a code library for the X68000, as guidebooks about its hardware published late in its lifespan galvanized the computer's doujin and freeware scenes.

 One of Yoshida's main goals in his design concept for Cho Ren Sha 68K was to evoke a fun sense of destruction and make shooting exciting.
 He recalled that the game was influenced by various shooters such as Tatsujin Ō, Batsugun, Battle Garegga, among others.
 Yoshida wanted to recreate a technique from older shooters where enemies are dealt more damage up close through various mechanics, and he was looking for a balance reminiscent of Star Force.
 These mechanics contradicted Yoshida's plans for the game, so he decided to constantly reduce the size of enemy hitboxes, resulting in some enemies being redrawn to fit their hitboxes.